Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Methods

 \subsection{Solving the optimization problem}

 We use the ADMM framework for fitting the \ref{eqt:model} model, due to its parallelizability, flexibility in incorporating various types of constraints, and its compatibility with different optimization schemes.
 Specifically, we utilize the Fast Iterative Shrinkage Thresholding Algorithm (FISTA) to accommodate our sparsity constraints, leveraging its numerical advantages, such as quadratic convergence and low memory cost, as discussed in \cite{gaines2018algorithms}.
 Unlike stochastic optimization approaches, which require addressing the missing entries and uneven distribution of responses in questionnaires when generating training batches, ADMM allows us to tackle the optimization problem holistically.
-Additionally, it can find a solution for large clinical questionnaire datasets (thousands of participants, tens to hundreds of questions) in about a minute with a laptop CPU, so the performance is appropriate.
-Alternatively, we also provide an optimization procedure based on coordinate descent algorithm for small data sizes in the Appendix \ref{sec:coordinate_descent}.
+Additionally, it can find a solution for large clinical questionnaire datasets -- thousands of participants, tens to hundreds of questions -- in about a minute with a laptop CPU, our ballpark for practical usefulness.
+For smaller-scale problems or validation experiments, we also provide a coordinate descent–based optimization procedure (Appendix \ref{sec:coordinate_descent}), which relies on inexpensive per-coordinate updates and has a smaller memory footprint, and is primarily intended for modest problem sizes.

 {\bf Optimization procedure} \quad The \ref{eqt:model} problem is non-convex and requires satisfying multiple constraints.
 Under the ADMM optimization procedure, the Lagrangian $\mathcal{L}_{\rho}$ is: